SinUbyCosU/SinUbyCosU/README.md

 - Mechanistic Interpretability
 - Representation geometry in code-mixed settings

-🧠 In short: I perform surgery on neural networks to understand
-why they hallucinate in **Hindi**.
+🧠 In short: My new found intrest is peeking inside models but from a multilingual lens

 ---